Khushkit/MacBook-Landing-Page/README.md

+WAIT 3 SECONDS TO RENDER CANVAS !
+Font Used - Footlight_MT_Light
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.